loadsmart/culture/practices/README.md

 ### Test-Drive

-Test-drive code.
-Write test code before writing or changing the implementation code.
+Consider writing the test code before writing or changing the implementation code.
+Or, as at least, try thinking about the testing scenarios before implementing the code.
-So that it is clear when the code change has achieved the goal, or broken an existing requirement.
+So that it is clear when the code changes have achieved the implementation goal.

+### Simplicity

+Keep the code as simple as possible; avoid over-engineering solutions.

+### Code Duplication

+Avoid [duplicating code](https://en.wikipedia.org/wiki/Duplicate_code) as much as possible.

 ### Refactoring